chargetrip/examples/alternative-routes/README.md

 1. We have to request a new route.
 For that we use the `newRoute` mutation.
 We will need to pass information about the car, origin and destination.
 As a result we will get an ID of a newly created route.
 You can read all the details about this mutation in our [Chargetrip API documentation](https://docs.chargetrip.com/#request-a-new-route).
 2. With a route ID we can request route information.
 We will subscribe to a route update to receive dynamic updates for it (recommended route, alternative routes (if available), time duration, consumption etc).
 You can read all the details about this subscription in our [Graph API documentation](https://docs.chargetrip.com/#subscribe-to-route-updates).
 3. Having the route details we can show the recommended route and alternatives on a map.
-To show stations, where a car must stop for charging, we use route `legs` object, where each leg is a station.
+To show stations, where a car must stop for charging, we use the route `legs` object, where each leg is a station.
 4. We can also query route details for information like total distance, duration of a trip, consumption etc. You can see all available fields to query in the [Chargetrip API documentation](https://docs.chargetrip.com/#get-route-details).
 The information about your trip will be updated if you click on one of the alternative routes.

 ### Useful links